hannahdesmond/mastery-curriculum/chapter6/README.md

 3. If the user enters 'left', they die (werewolf).

-This is a matter of adding an `elsif` to the conditional from before:
+This is a matter of adding another branch to the procedure, by adding an `elsif` to the conditional from before:

 ```ruby
 puts "You're facing forward.
 You can type forward, left, or right."